hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 3.4.0 =
+* Fixed compatibility with HPOS in WooCommerce

 = 3.3.3 =
 * Added compatibility with LearnDash.
 * Added requirement to check the site config after changes in credentials.